raphael-proust/raphael-proust.github.io/games/dice-mda.md

 - To determine a **quantity** such as the amount of damage done, the distance travelled, the number of coins in a chest, etc.
 - To select amongst **multiple choice** such as the type of traps in a randomly generated dungeon, the personality traits of a character, the kind of damage dealt by an elemental spell, etc.
-- To decide **success/failure** of an action such as dodging, casting, climbing, attacking, etc. This is sometimes referred to as a skillcheck.
+- To decide **success/failure** of an action such as dodging, casting, climbing, attacking, etc. This is sometimes referred to as a skill check.

 ### Quantity

 Dice are used to determine quantities on different occasions; often for damage or healing.
 In most cases, the quantity is determined by adding the result of one or several dice rolls and possibly a constant number.
-For example, to determine damage in SRD/DnD, the number and sidedness of the dice is influenced by the weapon, and the static constant by the character's statistics; some character features may also grant additional damage dice of possibly different sidedness.
+For example, to determine damage in SRD/D&D, the number and sidedness of the dice is influenced by the weapon wielded, and the static constant by the wielder's statistics; some character features may also grant additional damage dice of possibly different sidedness.

 ### Multiple choice

 Many rule books contain tables of random events, loot, characteristics, etc.
-For example, SRD offers tables to suggest personality traits associated to various backgrounds.
+For example, SRD/D&D offers tables to suggest personality traits associated to various backgrounds.
 In this case, the resolution is simple: choose the row designated by the roll of a dice.

 Tables can have non-uniform indexing: a specific row may be associated to a single number whilst another row may be associated to several.